UniNE-CHYN/openhytest/README.md

 ## Features
 - Helper functions handling data preparation and pre-processing
-- A library of analytical solutions following an oriented-object programming structure
+- A library of analytical solutions
 - Post-processing utilities for results analysis and statistical summary.

 ## Installation